freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1233.1

-In the psql prompt, set all the bikes availability to true.
+In the psql prompt, set all the bikes availability back to true.

 #### HINTS